BDSKMN/simple-ERC721C-extension/README.md

 ## Example of Implementations

-These examples are based on deployed contracts and OpenSea's collection page at testnets (above).
+These examples are based on deployed ERC721C and its OpenSea's collection page at testnets (above).

-1. This is what we MUST see at `Creator earnings` tab at OpenSea's collection settings when transfer validator contract is not set, meaning `getTransferValidator` ([link](https://github.com/0xkuwabatake/simple-ERC721C-extension/blob/main/src/extensions/ERC721TransferValidator.sol#L38)) returns zero address, but since our custom contract is comply we always have an option to enforce it.
+1. This is what we MUST see at `Creator earnings` tab at OpenSea's collection page settings when transfer validator contract is not set - meaning `getTransferValidator` ([link](https://github.com/0xkuwabatake/simple-ERC721C-extension/blob/main/src/extensions/ERC721TransferValidator.sol#L38)) returns zero address, but since our custom contract is comply we always have an option to enforce it.
 ![1](images/1_when-fees-are-not-configured-but-enforceable.png)

 2. After fees were configured via OpenSea without setting transfer validator contract.